javadoug/swizzle-params/README.md

     -n, --name <name>                   name of parameter to add -d, --desc <desc>                   description of parameter
-    -v, --default-value <defaultValue>  default value of parameter
+    -v, --default-value <defaultValue>  default value of parameter -p, --password                      do not print parameter value to terminal output -m, --mask                          do not save parameter value in files, uses the mask "no-save"

 remove-param|rp [options]               remove a parameter from swizzle.json
     -n, --name <name>                   name of parameter to remove